acsor/AlgaT/Contributing.md

 	```
 * Use the `UpperCamelCase` convention for class and interface names, and
 `lowerCamelCase` for function and variable names
-* Mark code that needs further reviews, refinement or editing with a `TO-DO`, as
+* Mark code that needs further reviews, refinement or editing with a `TO-DO`
-in:
+comment, as in:

 	```
 	public void g () {